AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on March 17, 2022**

-**Thumbnail and main images are blank when viewing multipage files using Safari browser**
+**Thumbnail and main images are blank when viewing multipage files using [!DNL Safari] browser**

-*Proof*
+*[!DNL Workfront Proof]*

-When a user attempts to view a file with multiple pages in the Safari browser, the thumbnail page images are blank.
+When a user attempts to view a file with multiple pages in the [!DNL Safari] browser, the thumbnail page images are blank.
 Occasionally, the main image may also be blank.

 **Incorrect user list when making bulk assignments in the [!UICONTROL Workload Balancer]**